 Upper Butte Creek Falls is along the easy Butte Creek Falls Loop Hike and there is a taller waterfall downstream, Butte Creek Falls.

-Hit the link here to read a more detailed article about Butte Creek Falls.
+Hit the link to read a more detailed article about Butte Creek Falls.

-From the town of Scotts Mills, follow Crooked Finger Road for 11 1/2 miles (2 miles past the end of the pavement) and turn left onto Road 400, signed for Butte Creek Falls and drive another 2 miles to the trailhead.
-The trail leads to the base of the falls in 1/4 mile (stay right at the first fork then left at the second).
+From Scotts Mills, follow Crooked Finger Road for 11 1/2 miles (2 miles past the pavement) and turn left onto Road 400, signed for Butte Creek Falls.
+Drive another 2 miles to the trailhead.
+1/4 mile trail leads to falls base (stay right at the first fork then left at the second).

 New route to Butte Creek Falls (courtesy of ODF):